cdklabs/cdk-nextjs/API.md

 - *Type:* boolean
 - *Default:* true

-Whether to allow the Lambda to send all network traffic.
+Whether to allow the Lambda to send all network traffic (except ipv6).

 If set to false, you must individually add traffic rules to allow the Lambda to connect to network targets.